Nondiscrimination Policy

-Bates College is committed to providing equal opportunity and an educational and work environment free from any discrimination on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, gender identity or gender expression*, marital or parental status, age, disability, and other legally protected statuses.
-Bates College shall adhere to all applicable state and federal equal opportunity laws and regulations.
+Bates College is committed to the principle of equal opportunity and providing an educational and work environment free from discrimination.
+The college prohibits discrimination on the basis of race, color, national or ethnic origin, religion, sex, sexual orientation, gender identity or gender expression, age, disability, genetic information or veteran status and other legally protected statuses in the recruitment and admission of its students, in the administration of its education policies and programs, or in the recruitment of its faculty and staff.
+Bates College adheres to all applicable state and federal equal opportunity laws and regulations.

 The college is dedicated to ensuring access, fairness and equity for all persons in its educational programs, related activities and employment, including those groups who have faced historical barriers to full and fair integration and participation.
 Bates College maintains a continuing commitment to identify and eliminate discriminatory practices in every phase of college operations.

-The Special Assistant to the President for Diversity and Inclusion coordinates the college’s efforts to comply with any and all federal and state laws that prohibit discrimination on the basis of one or more of the protected characteristics listed above.
-The college also designates the Special Assistant to the President to coordinate its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 as amended (“Title IX”).
+The Director of Title IX and Civil Rights Compliance, Gwen Lexow, coordinates the college’s efforts to comply with any and all federal and state laws that prohibit discrimination on the basis of one or more of the protected characteristics listed above.
+This includes coordinating its efforts to comply with and carry out its responsibilities under Title IX of the Education Amendments of 1972 as amended (“Title IX”).
 Title IX prohibits discrimination in educational programs on the basis of sex.
-Prohibited sex discrimination includes sexual harassment and sexual misconduct (including sexual assault) as defined by the college’s policies.
+Prohibited sex discrimination includes sexual harassment and sexual misconduct (including sexual assault, dating violence, domestic violence, and stalking) as defined by the college’s policies.

-Inquiries concerning the college’s policies, compliance with applicable laws, statutes, and regulations (such as Title VI, Title IX, and Section 504), and complaints may be directed to the Special Assistant to the President for Diversity and Inclusion, Lane Hall 201.
+Inquiries concerning the college’s policies, compliance with applicable laws, statutes, and regulations (such as Title VII, Title IX, ADA/Section 504, and Maine Human Rights Act), and complaints may be directed to Gwen Lexow, Director of Title IX and Civil Rights Compliance, Lane Hall 202A.

 Non-Retaliation